Leguu/lsdl-zig/readme.md

 - [ ] Particle engine?
 - [ ] Bounding box image utility
 - [ ] Refactor input and constants to use enums
+- [ ] Re-write entire library to use structs closer to SDL